 Summer 2014 – “Creation” Mosaic sets on campus- Petree and Breydert

-The library display case is featuring our two sets of creation located mosaics on campus which will remain up through alumni weekend.
+The library display case is featuring our two sets of creation mosaics sets located on campus.
+They will remain up through alumni weekend.

-The one pictured (part of a set) below has been installed in the science building.
-Jez Coulson took photos so they could be added to the case.
-These were done by Mrs. Ruth Ann Petree of Newport.
-She opened Quasivecchio, a decorative arts studio in Newport, RI.
-Using her unique creative talents, were she produces work that showcase her love for mosaics as well as her proven skills as a bookbinder and paper maker.
-But she produces some of her most significant work in mosaics.
-Ruth Ann’s most inspired work is an evocative series of large mosaic panels depicting the seven days of creation as recounted in the Book of Genesis.
-These mosaics were prayerfully donated to the Order of St. Benedict and hang in the permanent collection at Portsmouth Abbey School in Portsmouth, RI.
+The first set, pictured below has been installed in the science building where they are placed as to be seen immediately upon entering.
+Jez Coulson took photos so we could see them in the display case.
+The art was done by Mrs. Ruth Ann Petree of Newport.
+She opened Quasivecchio, a decorative arts studio in Newport, RI. where using her unique creative talents, she produced work that showcases her love for mosaics as well as her proven skills as a bookbinder and paper maker.
+Some of her most significant work is in mosaics.
+One of Ruth Ann’s most inspired works is our evocative series of large mosaic panels depicting the seven days of creation as recounted in the Book of Genesis.
+These mosaics were prayerfully donated to the Order of St. Benedict to hang in the permanent collection at Portsmouth Abbey School in the science building.

-The second set is stored in the monastery for many years were displayed on the wall of the library.
-Some were brought over for this display.
-They were created in the late 1950s through the 1960s by Dr. Katherine Breydert (sometimes spelled Catherine- see Liturgical Arts, May 1961 where 5 were shown) , an oblate of Portsmouth Abbey and donated by her then husband.
-The school has1- 9 of the 12.
-Show are day5, 6 and 7 .
+The second set of mosaics is now stored in the monastery but for many years were displayed on the wall of the school library.
+Some were brought over for placing in the display case..
+They were created in the late 1950s through the 1960s by Dr. Katherine Breydert (sometimes spelled Catherine- see Liturgical Arts, May 1961 where 5 were shown) , an oblate of Portsmouth Abbey.
+They were donated by her then husband.
+The school has 1- 9 of the 12.
+Show are days 7, 8, and 9.
 More are believed to be on Block Island.
 (R.S)

-Father Damian took a group of Portsmouth Abbey alumni and guests on a tour of the campus and described the present (second of the year) “375th Anniversary of the Town of Portsmouth” display on their stop at the school library exhibit case.
-As a former alumnus himself from the 1950s and 60s, and an enthusiastic researcher and collector of the campus and town history, Father was well qualified to conduct the tour, instruct and provide numerous details and answer questions.
+Father Damian took a group of Portsmouth Abbey alumni and guests on a tour of the campus and described the present (second of the 2013 year) “375th Anniversary of the Town of Portsmouth” display on their stop at the school library exhibit case.
+As a former alumnus himself and an enthusiastic researcher and collector of campus and town history, Father was well qualified to conduct the tour, instruct and provide numerous details and answer questions.

 Spring 2013-Papal Election, Vatican Stamps

 With the announcement of the resignation of Pope Benedict XVI on February 1, 2013 a display was created to await the conclave and election of a new Pope.
 Books on the process, as well as on the lives and accomplishments of recent popes were collected.
 Also in the case was a display of “mint” Vatican Issue postal stamps from the early 1950s through the late 1970s which depicted stamps of the Popes and the anniversaries within their reigns.
-These included the 1953 set of the Popes, St. Peter’s Basilica, 100th anniversary of Lourdes in 1958, a location where our students now travel each summer, the Visit of Pope Paul VI to the United Nations in New York 1965 that some students attended, the 1965 set of St. Benedict stamps commemorating the conferring of the title to him as the Patron Saint of Europe in 1965, the Dante Alighieri set of the same year, the beautiful set the Fountains of the Vatican from 1975, Sede Vacante, 1978 and the 50th anniversary of the Vatican City in 1979.
+These included the 1953 set of the Popes, set of St. Peter’s Basilica, the 100th anniversary of Lourdes in1958, (a location where our students now travel each summer) , the Visit of Pope Paul VI to the United Nations in New York 1965 that some students attended, the 1965 set of St. Benedict stamps commemorating the conferring of the title to him as the Patron Saint of Europe in 1965, the Dante Alighieri set of the same year, the beautiful set the Fountains of the Vatican from 1975, Sede Vacante, 1978 and the 50th anniversary of the Vatican City in 1979.